 Based on 0000 UTC surface analysis and satellite imagery through

-west at 15 kt.
-Scattered moderate isolated strong convection is found from
+Scattered moderate and isolated strong convection is found from

 ...INTERTROPICAL CONVERGENCE ZONE/MONSOON TROUGH...

 The monsoon trough extends from 11N74W to 08N98W to 11N115W to

 12N125W.
 The ITCZ extends from 10N133W to beyond 09N140W.

 Scattered moderate and isolated strong convection is observed

 from 07N to 11N between 98W and 107W and from 07N to 11N between

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

 A surface ridge across the NE Pacific extends SE from a 1030 mb